xmartlabs/android-snapshot-publisher/README.md

 ## How to use it?

 The plugin defines some tasks to can be ran.
 The naming convention is as follows: [action][Variant][Thing].
 For example, `publishSnapshotGooglePlayStagingRelease` will be generated if the app has a `staging` flavor and `release` build type.

-To find available tasks, run ./gradlew tasks and look under the publishing section.
+To find available tasks, run `./gradlew tasks` and look under the "publishing" section.

 The available tasks are:
 - `publishSnapshotFabric`: it'll publish a snapshot version in Fabric's Beta.
-- `publishSnapshotGooglePlay`: it'll publish a snapshot version in Google play.
+- `publishSnapshotGooglePlay`: it'll publish a snapshot version in Google Play.
 - `publishSnapshot`: it'll publish a snapshot version in all defined distribution sources.

 ## Getting involved